Scientific Exchange Grants

 Related to awardees

-A: No, the travel allowance of your grant is paid to support overall travel and subsistence costs and it is regulated by EMBO’s rules and policies.
+A: No, the travel allowance of your grant is regulated by EMBO’s rules and policies.
 Therefore, EMBO cannot provide additional funds, nor reimburse the full cost of travel tickets.

-A: No, the travel allowance of your grant is paid to support overall travel and subsistence costs and it is regulated by EMBO’s rules and policies.
-Therefore, EMBO cannot provide additional funds, nor reimburse the cost of visa fees.
+A: No, the grant is paid to support travel and subsistence costs according to EMBO’s rules and policies.
+EMBO cannot provide additional funds, nor reimburse the cost of visa fees.

 A: No, EMBO cannot provide additional funds to cover for such purposes.
 These expenses would need to be paid by the fellow.